 Powder rooms and small guest baths often have the most unusual bathroom sinks and faucets, decorative mirrors, sconces and other accessories including wallpaper.

 When I see a large-scale abstract pattern dominate the walls, it’s clear that we’re in a contemporary house.
 Kelly Wearstler’s citrine and ivory Imperial Trellis paper, for Schumacher [top], blasts out in small spaces with a 6-3/4” horizontal and 14” vertical pattern repeat.
 That’s huge.
-Every with the more traditional leaning Memoirs Stately sink (Kohler) it adds an aura of Hollywood Regency glamor that Wearstler extols.… Continue Reading
+Every with a traditional leaning Memoirs Stately sink (Kohler) it adds an aura of Hollywood Regency glamor that Wearstler extols.… Continue Reading

 One of these fresh patterns is actually a 1930s icon.
 Guess which one.